rip-space/CTL/README.md

-# CTL
-a coding language that is pretty simple still in work HUGE THANK TO w3schools and copilot coulded done this with out you thanks. a bit buggy hehehe. heres what to do
 # CTL Language Interface

 Welcome to the CTL Language Interface!
 This guide will help you understand how to use the CTL language and the interactive coding interface.